|

 18.

 The Director probed Wexli's memory of the device.
-It
+To him, it

 felt like a surgeon tweaking a patient's neurons for a specific